Roger Savage: Career

 Roger Savage worked at Olympic Studios in London, where he had recorded demos with Mick Jagger and Dusty Springfield.

 After marrying an Australian woman, Savage moved from England to Australia.
 In January 1964, he recorded a song at Telefil Studios (on the site of what became Memo Music Hall), "I Belong With You", by Bobby Bright and Laurie Allen, which topped the Melbourne music charts for two weeks.

 Savage worked with Bill Armstrong at Armstrong's Studios in Melbourne, eventually becoming a partner.
 There he met New Zealand-born sound engineer John Sayers, who arrived from Sydney in 1968.
-Bill Armstrong said that Savage helped to train many engineers and producers at his studios, including engineers Allan Pay, Ernie Rose, John Sayers, and Graeme Owens, and producers Ian "Molly" Meldrum, Howard Gable, Robie Porter, and Ron Tudor.
+Bill Armstrong said that Savage helped to train many engineers and producers at his studios, including engineers Allan Pay, Ernie Rose, John Sayers and Graeme Owens, and producers Molly Meldrum, Howard Gable, Robie Porter and Ron Tudor.

 Savage engineered some of the most important Australian popular music recordings of the 1960s, including classic tracks by The Twilights, MPD Ltd, The Masters Apprentices, and Spectrum, as well as innumerable radio and TV commercials.
 He also started working on films in the 1970s.
 One of his earliest film credits was as an audio engineer on Getting Back to Nothing, Tim Burstall's documentary of the 1970 World Surfing Championships staged at Bells Beach, Victoria.

 After Armstrong's transitioned into Armstrong Audio Visual (AAV), which was bought by The Age newspaper group, Savage stayed at AAV for some time, but wanted to establish his own studio focused solely on music.
 With this in mind, he and a business partner bought a vacant block of land in Bank Street, but owing to poor economic circumstances in the 1980s a new studio did not materialise.
 Savage left AAV in the early 1980s to do freelance work in film production, and was hired to work on Return of the Jedi, released in 1983.